xet7/TSC/smc/docs/pages/mruby_sprite_management.md

-Sprite management in the scripting API
+Sprite management in the scripting API {#mrubysprites}
 ======================================

 Each active sprite in SMC is assigned a unique number, the UID, available